Powerful Training-Free Membership Inference Against Autoregressive Language Models: Limitations

 Third, while we demonstrate that fine-tuning method dramatically affects privacy risk, our LoRA experiments use a single configuration (rank 16, alpha 32).
 The relationship between LoRA hyperparameters and privacy leakage as measured by EZ-MIA remains unexplored; different rank or alpha values may yield different vulnerability profiles.

-Fourth, the EZ score requires identifying error positions, which assumes access to ground truth tokens.
-This assumption holds for membership inference (where the attacker queries with candidate training sequences) but may limit applicability to other privacy attacks.
+Finally, the EZ score requires identifying error positions, which assumes access to ground truth tokens.
+This assumption holds for membership inference and data extraction (where the attacker queries with candidate training sequences) but may limit applicability to other privacy attacks.

-Finally, our results comparing full fine-tuning and LoRA cannot disentangle fine-tuning method from computational constraints: we use full fine-tuning for GPT-2 and LoRA for larger models due to resource limitations.
-While our controlled experiment on GPT-2 (full vs LoRA) isolates the fine-tuning method effect, we cannot rule out interactions between model scale and fine-tuning method without additional experiments.